Terms used:

 Registration rules apply.

-11.1.
+12.1.
 Alternates

 Alternates will be called to fill a withdrawal up to 48 hours prior to the first official practice of the Event.

-11.2.
-Starting Order for Short Program/Rhythm Dance for Senior Events
+12.2.
+Starting Order for Short Program/Rhythm Dance

-Senior competitors in singles, pairs and ice dance will be assigned to skate the short program/Rhythm Dance of the Canadian Figure Skating Championships as follows:
+Competitors in singles, pairs and ice dance will be assigned to skate the short program/Rhythm Dance of the Canadian Figure Skating Championships as follows:

-Senior competitors in synchronized skating will be assigned to skate the short program of the Canadian Figure Skating Championships as follows:
+Teams in synchronized skating will be assigned to skate the short program of the Canadian Figure Skating Championships as follows:

-1. Senior teams at the Canadian Figure Skating Championships will be assigned in reverse order according to their final placement at the previous Senior Canadian Figure Skating Championships.
-The highest-placed team from the previous Canadian Figure Skating Championships will be last to skate, the second-highest placed competitor will be second last to skate, and so on.
+1. Teams will be assigned in reverse order according to their ISU World Standing at the time of the draw.
+The highest-ranked team will skate last, the second highest will be the second last to skate, and so on.

-11.3.
+12.3.
 Markings on Clothing

 Competitors, team officials and coaches may display the following markings on their persons and on their clothing (except for boots and blades) when in the “kiss-and-cry” area, the television interview area, during the official warm-up before the competitive performance and during practice sessions: